 - First edition of The Little Prince ($100)

-Yes, you can get started flipping for free.
+If you don’t want to sell things you already own or can’t for some reason, there are still ways to get started without any money.
 You’ll want to pay very close attention to the Craigslist Free section and move quickly as soon as you see something valuable.

 Furniture is a great thing to look for if you have a truck.
 Many people put their old furniture up simply because they want it gone quickly and don’t want to deal with the hassle of moving it.